commandus/lorawan-network-server/README.md

 Each table's row must have unique identifier.

-You need manually add column id and tnen make column "autoincrment".
+You need manually add column id of "autoincrement" type.

 For instance, for column id create sequence generator: